HistoryThis section has been translated automatically.

-- Lymphoma, cutaneous germinal center lymphoma: nodular, usually irregular infiltrates with suggested germinal center structures; infiltrates of medium-sized centrocytes with usually distinctly notched nuclei, as well as interspersed larger cells with large, round nuclei with one or more prominent nucleoli (features of centroblasts).
+- Primary cutaneous follicular lymphoma: nodular, usually irregular infiltrates with suggested germinal center structures; infiltrates composed of medium-sized centrocytes with usually distinctly notched nuclei, and interspersed larger cells with large, round nuclei with one or more prominent nucleoli (features of centroblasts).
 As the tumor progresses, follicular structures are expressed less frequently, and the number of reactive T cells is relatively decreased.
 Monomorphic populations of large centroblasts and centrocytes tend to predominate.
 Monoclonal expression of immunoglobulin light chains.

-- Cutaneous lymphomas of other classification (e.g., lymphoma, cutaneous B-cell lymphoma, marginal zone lymphoma).
+- Cutaneous lymphomas of other classification (e.g., lymphoma, cutaneous B-cell lymphoma, primary cutaneous marginal zone lymphoma).

 - Lupus erythematosus tumidus: Perivascular or periadnexal, predominantly monomorphic T-cell infiltrates, with small round lymphocytes with homogeneous chromatin-dense nuclei predominating.
 Few plasma cells.
 Germinal centers may occur but are the rarity.
 Focal mucin deposits.